Skip to main content

 • Lost/damaged: Escalates to a human agent via live chat with full tracking history attached for immediate resolution.

 Logistics companies deploying tracking chatbots see WISMR resolution rates of 85-95% without human intervention.
+Statista data on e-commerce delivery shows that 93% of consumers want proactive tracking updates, making automated visibility a baseline expectation.
 Deploy across WhatsApp for the highest customer engagement — its 98% open rate means tracking updates are actually seen, unlike email notifications that often go unread.

 Proactive Delivery Notifications and Exception Alerts